ceiphr/gnome-protonvpn-status/README.md

 [**You need to follow this official guide by the ProtonVPN team inorder to allow this extension to handle the ProtonVPN linux-cli client without superuser privilages.**](https://github.com/ProtonVPN/linux-cli/blob/master/USAGE.md#disable-sudo-password-query)

+The ProtonVPN team has currently implemented the ability to use `pkexec` which means you won't need to follow this guide in newer releases of the cli-client.
+So we just need to wait for this feature to be put in a production release of the client on PyPi.

 ## How to Install This Extension

 This extension uses the ProtonVPN linux-cli tool.
 You will need to install it before using this extension.
 Please follow ProtonVPN's installation guide for your current distribution: